June 9 2021

 Let’s return to our Scenario 2 above.
 Instead of sending an OTP to the customer every time they make a payment, the payment provider or merchant can instead use iProov to authenticate the customer using face verification.
 The customer is enrolled the first time they go through the process, meaning every subsequent authentication will be entirely passive, requiring little to no effort from the user.

-iProov’s highly secure biometric face authentication technology, Genuine Presence Assurance, has been designed to combine security with effortless usability and is ideal for Strong Customer Authentication.
+iProov’s highly secure biometric face authentication technology, Dynamic Liveness, has been designed to combine security with effortless usability and is ideal for Strong Customer Authentication.

 All merchants and payment providers will need to implement multi-factor authentication for remote transactions, with a few exceptions.
 When completing a remote transaction, the user must provide two or more of the following: